 Composing essays is often referred to as a process, since it requires a lot of time and effort.
 There are several steps, though, that you can follow to make this process much easier.
 Learning these steps early in your academic career can benefit you for years.
 With enough practice you’ll be able to dish out an essay without having to stress, and will be able to do so more efficiently.
 Here are five steps to successfully composing an essay:

 It involves asking yourself questions like “Who is my audience?” and “What is my purpose?”
 Take time to brainstorm responses to these questions, as well as to generate some topic ideas that interest you.
 Choosing a topic that interests you will help your enthusiasm come through to your readers.
 At this point you will be able to identify some of your best ideas and can do away with the ones that aren’t strong or don’t have enough supporting evidence.
+Who will work on my essay?
+We will at Weekly Essay with pleasure.

 This is basically a rough plan for your assignment and will help make the entire process much easier and concise.
 The best approach is to use a simple 1-2-3 format where the first part is your introduction which includes your thesis statement, the second part comprises of your body paragraphs with each paragraph designated for a single argument and evidence in support of your thesis, and the last for your conclusion paragraph which summarizes and synthesizes the work you have done.